Tabula (game): History

-In the epigram Zeno, who was white (red in illustration), had one point with seven pieces on it, three points with two pieces and two singletons, pieces that stand alone on a point and were therefore in danger of being put outside the board by an incoming opposing piece.
-Zeno threw the three dice with which the game was played and obtained 2, 5 and 6.
+In the epigram, Zeno was white (red in illustration) and had one point with seven pieces on it, three points with two pieces and two singletons (pieces that stand alone on a point and were therefore in danger of being put outside the board by an incoming opposing piece).
+Zeno threw the three dice with which the game was played and obtained 2, 5, and 6.
 Zeno could not move to a space occupied by two opposing (black) pieces.
 The white and black pieces were so distributed on the points that the only way to use all of the three results, as required by the game rules, was to break the three points with two pieces into singletons, thus exposing them to capture and ruining the game for Zeno.

 Tabula was most likely a later refinement of ludus duodecim scriptorum, with the board's middle row of points removed, and only the two outer rows remaining.